App Annie/IDC: Mobile gaming downloads rose 30% in Q1 2021 and spending was up 40%

 The report also said that publishers are embracing cross-platform features.

 The top-grossing games including Lineage M, Lords Mobile, Roblox, and PUBG Mobile.
 These are cross-platform experiences that translated to long-term engagement and monetization potential.
-Cross-play features reign supreme, as games featuring the ability to access multiple platforms have gained in popularity.
+Crossplay features reign supreme, as games featuring the capability to access multiple platforms have gained in popularity.

-Genshin Impact became a global blockbuster across mobile, PC and console as a result of a well-executed multi-platform rollout.
+Genshin Impact became a global blockbuster on mobile, PC and console as a result of a well-executed multiplatform rollout.

 But the appetite for hypercasual and simulation games surged.
 Subgenres that saw the greatest growth in market share by downloads were hypercasual (+6.7 percentage points), kids (+1.0 percentage point), simulation (+0.6 percentage points), and racing (+0.3 percentage points).

-“The audience is increasing, more people are coming on to gaming,” he said.
+“The audience is increasing.
+More people are coming on to gaming,” he said.

 Game ad costs changing